panos1977/GetData/Course Project/README.md

 5. Use source("run_analysis.R") command in RStudio.
 6. After executing of the R script one output file is generated in the current working directory called tidy_dataset.txt.
 7. Finally, use data <- read.table("tidy_dataset.txt") command in RStudio to read the file.
 Since we are required to get the average of each variable for each activity and each subject, and there are 6 activities in total and 30 subjects in total, we have 180 rows with all combinations for each of the 66 features.

+## About the Code Book
+The codebook.md file explains the transformations performed and the resulting data and variables.